SCOTTY0101/Shop-Cart-with-Bootstrap/README.md

 # Shop-Cart-with-Bootstrap
-Shopping Cart.
+Shopping Cart in the Web Browser/ Local Storage.
 CDN for Bootstrap and React added.
-View cart in Webpage inspect/Application/Local Storeage to view (Key : Value) pair of inputs.
+View cart in Webpage inspect/Application/Local Storage to view (Key : Value) pair of inputs.